aryelgois/yasql-php/README.md

 ## Populator

-A helper class for **Builder**.
+A helper class for [Builder].
 Use it to generate `INSERT INTO` statements to populate your databases.

 This class is _abstract_, so you have to write a class that extends it.
 The reason is that the YAML with the data might be in a arbitrary layout, depending on your database schema.

-To use it, you need a special post in the builder config:
+To use it, you need a special post in the [builder config][config file]:

 Example from [aryelgois/databases]: